 In August 1973 I moved from my hometown of St. Louis to begin a new life in Boston.
 It was there that I took up running before combining it with broadcasting to mount what has become a career.

 But during my final full year in St. Louis I found myself hanging out at a new restaurant/pub in the Central West End called Duff’s, eponymously named by its original proprietors Karen and Dan Duffy.
 In the ensuing years, though I only visited home once, sometimes twice a year, every trip would include a visit to Duff’s.
-Not just because old friend, and one-time fellow Bostonian Charlie Moseley bartended there for 25 years or so, or that his partner Nancy Kirby was the hostess, or that Nancy’s brother Tim had joined Karen Duffy as co-owner — Tim, Charlie and I had attended St. Louis U. High together in the mid-1960s.
+Not just because old friend, and one-time fellow Bostonian Charlie Moseley bartended there for 25 years or so, or that his partner Nancy Kirby was the hostess, or that Nancy’s brother Tim had joined Karen Duffy as co-owner, or even that Tim, Charlie and I had attended St. Louis U. High together in the mid-1960s.

 Just north of the Central West End Gaslight Square was the epicenter of nightlife in St. Louis in the 1950s.
-Future big name stars like the Smothers Brothers, Miles Davis, and Barbara Streisand could be seen performing there on their way to the top.
+Future stars like the Smothers Brothers, Miles Davis, and Barbara Streisand could be seen performing there on their way to the top.
 Hipster travelers Jack Kerouac and Allen Ginsburg were known to stop by on their coast-to-coast ramblings as they took in what Kerouac called “the great raw bulge and bulk of my American continent.”

 As teens we would make pilgrimages to Gaslight on Friday nights if only to explore the thrill of what may lay ahead.
 Walking along the bustling gaslight lit sidewalks we’d watch black-clad beatniks mix with expense account swells who spilled out of clubs like the Crystal Palace, Peacock Alley and The Left Bank, each with a high-coiffed, sweet-smelling woman in tow.